knastman/skateordie/js/basket/basket-info.md

 The basket functionality is initialized through `init.js`.
 When this script is called, and if a corresponding [HTML basket element](#html-basket-element-structure) is present, it will automatically be populated with items from `sessionStorage`.

 ### Steps to Implement:
-1. **Add BuyButton Instances**:
+1. **Add "Add to Cart" Buttons**:
+   - This can be done by using the `AddToCartButton` class, or by adding the class `add-to-cart` on a button item.
-   - The only component that needs to be added to the project outside of the basket folder is instances of the `BuyButton` class.
+   - These buttons need to either be in a `.product-page` or `.productCard` wrapper, that need to have the `id` of the product that should be added to the basket.
-   - These `BuyButton` instances should be appended to `.productCard` items.
-   - To do this, import `BuyButton.js` into module that creates `.productCard` and append one into each element.
-   - Ex: `card.append(new BuyButton())`

 2. **Import `init.js`**:
    - Ensure `init.js` is imported into your project, in `script.js`.
    - Ex: `import "./basket/init.js`;
-   - Once `BuyButton` instances are in place and `init.js` is imported, the basket should work.
+   - Once "Add to Cart" buttons are in place and `init.js` is imported, the basket should work.

 ## HTML Basket Element Structure